-1220 S. St. Francis Dr., Santa Fe, NM 87505 Santa Fe, NM 87505 Release Notification and Corrective Action OPERATOR Initial Report Final Report Name of Company: EOG Resources Contact: Jamon Hohensee Address: 5509 Champions Drive, Midland, TX 79706 Telephone No. 432-556-8074 Facility Name: Speedy 16 State Com 501H Facility Type: Production Facility Surface Owner: NM State Lands Mineral Owne er: NM State Lands API No. 30025435860000 LOCATION OF RELEASE Unit LetterSectionTownshipRangeFeet from theNorB1622S33E rth/South Line Feet from the East/West Line County Latitude32.3990I Longitude103.5769 NAD83 NATURE OF RELEASE Type of Release: PW Volume of Release: 240bbls Volume Recovered: 0 Source of Release: Water Truck Date and Hour of Occurrence: Date and Hour of Discovery: 6/28/17 6/27/17, time unknown Was Immediate Notice Given?
-If YES, To Whom?
-Yes No D Not Require ed By Whom?
-Was a Watercourse Reached?
-Date and Hour was a watercourse Reached? □ Yes ⊠ No If YES, Volume Impacting the Watercourse.
+Oil Conservation Division 1220 South St. Francis Dr. Santa Fe, NM 87505

+Release Notification and Corrective Action

+OPERATOR Name of Company: EOG Resources Address: 5509 Champions Drive, Midland, TX 79706 Telephone No. 432-556-8074 Facility Name: Beowulf 33 State Com 601H Facility Type: Production Facility Surface Owner: NM State Lands Mineral Owner: NM State Lands API No. 30025435310000 LOCATION OF RELEASE h/South Line Feet from the East /West Line County Latitude32.2551L ongitude103.3752 NAD83 NATURE OF RELEASE Type of Release: PW Volume of Release: 130bbls Volume Recovered: 0 Source of Release: Water Truck Date and Hour of Occurrence: 6/28/17, time unknown Date and Hour of Discovery: 6/29/17 Was Immediate Notice Given?
+If YES, To Whom? ☐ Yes ☐ Not Required By Whom?
+Date and Hour Was a Watercourse Reached? ☐ Yes ☑ No If YES, Volume Impacting the Watercourse.
 If a Watercourse was Impacted, Describe Fully.
-RECEIVED By Olivia Yu at 2:45 pm, Jul 03, 2017 Describe Cause of Problem and Remedial Action Taken.
-Produced water was released from a water hauler truck on the side of the lease road twice resulting in approx 240bbls spilled 0bbls recovered.
-Rancher discovered release and called EOG.
+By Olivia Yu at 3: 02 pm, Jul 03, 2017 Describe Cause of Problem and Remedial Action Taken.
+Produced water was released from a water hauler truck on the side of a production well pad 130bbls released and 0bbls recovered.
+Lease operator discovered the spill and contacted the EOG environmental group.
 Describe Area Affected and Cleanup Action Taken.
-Area is ranchland east of the tank battery.
+Area is a pipeline ROW just east of the pad.
 No visible surface waters were impacted.
-3 rd party environmental firm will investigate site and take necessary steps properly remediate the affected area.
-I hereby certify that the information given above is true and complete to the best of my knowledge and understand that pursuant to NMOCD rules and regulations all operators are required to report and/or file certain release notifications and perform corrective actions for releases which may endanger public health or the environment.
-The acceptance of a C-141 report by the NMOCD marked as "Final Report" does not relieve the operator of liability should their operations have failed to adequately investigate and remediate contamination that pose a threat to ground water, surface water, human health or the environment.
+3rd party environmental firm will investigate site and take necessary steps properly remediate the affected area to regulatory standards.
+I hereby certify that the information given above is true and complete to the best of my knowledge and understand that pursuant to NMOCD rules and public health or the environment.
+The acceptance of a C-141 report by the NMOCD marked as "Final Report" does not relieve the operator of liability should their operations have failed to adequately investigate and remediate contamination that pose a threat to ground water, surface water, human health should their operations have failed to adequately investigate and reflictate contamination that post a threat to go and the strength of the environment.
 In addition, NMOCD acceptance of a C-141 report does not relieve the operator of responsibility for compliance with any other federal, state, or local laws and/or regulations.
-111 OIL CONSERVATION DIVISION Signature: San fl. h M Printed Name: Jamon Hohensee Approved by Environmental Specialist: Title: Environmental Representative Approval Date: 7/3/2017 Expiration Date: E-mail Address: jamon hohensee@eogresources.com Conditions of Approval: Date: 6/30/17 Phone: 432-556-8074 see attached directive Attach Additional Sheets If Necessary 1RP-4744 nOY1718453425
+11.1 OIL CONSER VATION DIVISION 3-1/1 all.
+Signature: 11.1/ Approved by Environmental Special ist.
+U Printed Name: Jamon Hohensee Approved by Environmental opecial 131.
+Title: Environmental Representative Approval Date: 7/3/2017 Expiration Date: E-mail Address: jamon_hohensee@eogresources.com Conditions of Approval: A see attached directive Attached 🔍 Date: 6/30/17 Phone: 432-556-8074 Attach Additional Sheets If Necessary 1RP-4745 0)//=/0/45/050 nOY1718454674 pOY1718454979